cesarhb/kb_engine_playground/README.md

   ```
   Ensure `.env` is not committed (it’s in `.gitignore`).
 After pushing, add the description and topics in the repo settings.
 - **To put a live demo on the web:** Add a minimal UI (e.g. Streamlit or a small Next.js page) that calls your RAG API, and deploy the stack (e.g. Fly.io, Railway, or Render) so visitors can try it without running Docker locally.

 ---

-## Audience & purpose

-This repo is for **engineers** and **hiring managers**: a clear, runnable example of LangChain-based RAG with production-style plumbing (config-driven sources, CronJob, vector DB).
-No UI—focus on backend patterns and on interacting via CLI or LangGraph Studio.

----